 Spicy Tahini Pork Medallions with Harissa Roasted Sweet Potato Wedges is a super-tasty dinner for two!
 You’ll enjoy making this spicy, flavorful dish for that special someone and it’s also the perfect easy dinner you can make together!
 It’s so good, my husband practically licked his plate!

-I’m truly crazy about her new cookbook!
+I’m truly crazy about Dorie Greenspan’s new cookbook, Everyday Dorie!
 There are so many recipes that sound like they rock with flavor and are so simple!
 This Spicy Tahini Pork Medallions with Harissa Roasted Sweet Potatoes is inspired by one of the recipes in her cookbook: Lightning Fast Tahini Pork.

 Dorie’s recipe for the Lightning Fast Tahini Pork calls for putting a dry harissa spice blend in with the spice combination that dusts the pork.
 I only had a harissa paste on hand.
 So, instead of using it on the pork, I used it on sweet potatoes to serve on the side.
 A little cayenne pepper worked perfectly instead in the spice blend.